-Hence, we must do the opposite of what we do today and address the cause of why we need so much care, to begin with, which will then address the ability to pay for it.
+Hence, we must do the opposite of what we do today and address why we need so much care to begin with, which will then address the ability to pay for it.

-The accountability of health, in the vast majority of cases, is related to how we take care of ourselves, what we do to our mind and body to keep them both in shape as we age.
+In the vast majority of cases, the accountability of health is related to how we take care of ourselves, what we do to our mind and body to keep them both in shape as we age.
 In the early stages of humanoid development, both would be challenged continually in the quest for survival.
 No longer, for our existence is not challenged by a brutal, vile maxim of pillage and plunder that could get one killed.

 Indeed, some 70% of healthcare cost is now spent on people 70 and older.
-While those people do not deserve to be neglected, the real benefit technology can provide is to help prevent the new generation from ending up in the same or worse predicament of chronic dependence on care.
+While those people do not deserve to be neglected, technology can help prevent the new generation from ending up in the same or worse predicament of chronic dependence on care.

-Giving people more personal responsibility for the development of their health must have financial ramifications, and we can easily conjure up a meritocracy where people who, measured on a trajectory of long, take good care of themselves and are rewarded, a reverse insurance of sorts.
-Technology can play a role in establishing and recording the records to evaluate the merit of health.
+Giving people more personal responsibility for the development of their health must have financial ramifications.
+We can easily conjure up a meritocracy where people who, measured on a trajectory of long, take good care of themselves and are rewarded, reverse insurance of sorts.
+Technology can play a role in establishing and recording records to evaluate the merit of health.

 Society as a whole has a solemn responsibility to ensure we dramatically reduce poverty, especially in a developed nation the world looks up to, where we could deploy advanced operating-systems for humanity to offer everyone a respectable lifestyle.

 Today, 40% of Americans cannot come up with a $400 emergency expense.
-A large part of the American population is in essence enslaved by jobs that barely pay their cost of living, let alone health care related expenses.
-The obvious example was on display when Jamie Dimon was interviewed in Congress about a female clerk working for his company, JP Morgan, barely able to make ends meet in California.
+A large part of the American population is, in essence, enslaved by jobs that barely pay their cost of living, let alone health care related expenses.
+The obvious example was on display when Jamie Dimon was interviewed in Congress about a female clerk working for his company, JP Morgan, barely making ends meet in California.
 Many people with decent jobs are forced to eat cheap fast-food as the poison that wrecks their bodies.

 The state of health in the United States is very much related to the socioeconomic fallacies of the “systems” on top of our health care system that leak their exhaust into the healthcare system.